LF-Decentralized-Trust/project-proposals/HIPs/incubation/web3j.md

 This team is adequate to continue to maintain and support the project, but in growing the contributor and maintainer base we expect the growth of the project to accelerate further.

+We've already started to talk to Hyperledger staff about how to work with them to support our goals of bringing in new contributors and maintainers.

+A number of organisations have contributed to the project in the past.
+It's not clear from GitHub profiles alone which have.
+However, pull requests have been submitted by numerous staff at ConsenSys over the years.

 # How To

 The simplest way work with Web3j is to create a new project.
 We provide this functionality using the Web3j CLI.
 This latter can be installed as follows: